thisisbalu/exception-decoded/_posts/spring/2024-02-08-spring-schemaviolationexception.md

 toc: true
 ---

-The Art of Managing Data Integrity in Spring Framework

----

 ## Introduction

 In the intricate world of software development, maintaining data integrity is paramount to ensure the long-term success and reliability of an application.
 This responsibility becomes even more crucial in the Spring Framework, a widely adopted platform for building robust and scalable Java applications.